This post will introduce two types of smart pointers, which can help programmers to manage objects allocated in heap.

 - the managing

-object is assigned to another pointer viaoperator=
+unique_ptrobject is destoryed unique_ptrobject is assigned to another pointer viaoperator=orreset()

-The object can be disposed of using a user-supplied deleter by calling get_delter()(ptr)
+The object can be disposed of using a user-supplied deleter by calling get_delter()(ptr).

-can manage a single object or a dynamically-allocated array of objects(allocated by new[]).
-For the latter, when the object is disposed, unique_ptr
+unique_ptr can manage a single object or a dynamically-allocated array of objects(allocated by new[]).
+For the latter, when the object is disposed, unique_ptr will call delete[] to distory the array of objects defautly.

 |